 In the last decade, we’ve forged ahead with our research work.
 We have research-active staff across the University, and a growing reputation in this area.

 Our newest research institutes were introduced between 2016-2019.
 The Policing Institute for the Eastern Region, formed in 2016, focuses on research, professional development and knowledge exchange that will improve policing practice in the East of England.
-Meanwhile, the Positive Ageing Research Institute is committed to addressing the challenges and opportunities associated with ageing populations; and Cambridge Institute for Music Therapy Research is dedicated to advancing the understanding of music therapy and its ability to effect positive change on health and human wellbeing.
+Meanwhile, Cambridge Institute for Music Therapy Research is dedicated to advancing the understanding of music therapy and its ability to effect positive change on health and human wellbeing.
 Most recently one of our specialist research units, which had long carried out high-quality research into vision and eye diseases, became the Vision and Eye Research Institute.

 Alongside these institutes is a range of research groups, dedicated to subjects as diverse as ecology, finance and economics, cyber security, and political history.